Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Single-coordinate oracle complexity for -Balls

 \subsection{The low-scale case: reduction to the box case}

 We show that for small accuracies, the $L^p$-ball lower bound follows from Theorem~\ref{th:box-nonsmooth-lower-bound}.
-Before we establish this result, let us observe that for technical reasons the optimal lower bound when \(1\leq p <2\) will be postponed until Section \ref{sec:oracle_ind_LB}.
+Note that the lower bound below is only optimal for \(p \geq 2\), but it suffices for the optimal, more general bounds in Section \ref{sec:oracle_ind_LB}.